jangevaert-design/personalized-safari-app/docs/index.md

          Interest.
         >I have been working to get Google Maps on the MainActivity screen instead of the little slideshow.
-Everything is in place (the code in the MainActivity class, the necessary changes in the activity_main_xml file, the dependencies in gradle, the permissions and meta-data in the AndroidManifest plus the API key in map_api.xml under values in res).
+Everything is in place (the code in the MainActivity class, the necessary changes in the activity_main.xml file, the dependencies in gradle, the permissions and meta-data in the AndroidManifest plus the API key in map_api.xml (under values in res).
          Unfortunately there seems to be something wrong with the API key.
 No idea how to solve it.
          Apart from this issue displaying Google Maps should work.